rdhr/CALiPPSO.jl/docs/src/changing_default.md

 Just as with the other options of [`produce_jammed_configuration`](@ref), choosing a solver is conveniently done through [keyword arguments](@ref kwargs-control):

 1. `solver::Symbol=default_solver`: This kwarg must correspond to the name of the solver that you want to use, as *a Symbol*.
 For example, as [mentioned above](@ref list-defaults), we defined `default_solver = :Gurobi`; or if you want to use, *e.g.* the HiGHS solver, you should pass `solver=:HiGHS` as argument.
 (Note the **colon** (`:`) before the name of the solver; this is what makes it of `Symbol` type, and it is very important that is included).
 Thus, other possible values of the `solver` kwarg are: `:GLP`, `:Clp`, `:Hypatia`, etc.
-   - If you want to use a different solver, be sure to load the corresponding package *inside* the `CALiPPSO` module (see line `23` of `iLP-for-jamming.jl`).
+   - If you want to use a different solver, be sure to load the corresponding package *inside* the `CALiPPSO` module (see line `23` of `CALiPPSO.jl`).
    - Note that `solver` is not used by the main function itself, but instead is passed, also as a kwarg, to the function where an actual optimization is performed, *i.e.* [`solve_LP_instance`](@ref CALiPPSO.solve_LP_instance) and [`fine_tune_forces!`](@ref CALiPPSO.fine_tune_forces!).
    - In such functions, the optimizer of the given `solver` is obtained by evaluating `eval(solver).Optimizer()`.
 Thus, `solver` should be a symbol that yields a valid optimizer for a JuMP `Model`.
 For instance, if `solver=:GLPK`, `Model(eval(solver).Optimizer)` is equivalent to `Model(GLPK.Optimizer)` (note there's *no* colon before "GLPK" in the last expression).
 [Here](https://docs.julialang.org/en/v1/manual/metaprogramming/) you can find more information on how symbols are parsed into expression in Julia, and [here](https://jump.dev/JuMP.jl/stable/manual/models/) and [here](https://jump.dev/JuMP.jl/stable/reference/models/) you can consult the relevant docs for model creation with different optimizers in JuMP.
 2. `solver_attributes::Dict=default_solver_attributes`: These are the set of options or parameters that control the behaviour of your solver.
 It should be passed as a `Dict` type (see [the example above](@ref list-defaults) for the default one).
 The idea is that this `Dict` should contain any of the parameters or options that can be set using the function [`set_optimizer_attributes`](https://jump.dev/JuMP.jl/stable/reference/models/#JuMP.set_optimizer_attributes) or other similar functions, as [explained here](https://jump.dev/JuMP.jl/stable/reference/models/#Working-with-attributes).
    - Thus, for instance, with these parameters you can specify the accuracy of the solver, the method to use, iterations limit, etc.
-   - In the first lines of the file `iLP-for-jamming.jl` we have included some possible choices for each of [the solvers we tried](@ref Solvers-we-tried).
+   - In the first lines of the file `CALiPPSO.jl` we have included some possible choices for each of [the solvers we tried](@ref Solvers-we-tried).
 3. `solver_args=default_args`: These are supposed to be *arguments* (and *not* attributes) that are passed as arguments to [`Optimizer()`](https://jump.dev/JuMP.jl/stable/moi/tutorials/implementing/#The-Optimizer-object) of the chosen solver.
 Note that the behaviour of *each solver* is different.
 Thus, **if you are testing a different solver to the ones we mention here, we suggest you first set** `solver_args=nothing` to be sure the function will execute properly.
 In fact, if `solver_args===nothing` results in `false` and you're using a solver that has not been preconfigured, an error will be thrown.
 Of course, you can modify this, as explained at the end.
    - Creating a model with arguments in JuMP has a rather strange syntax: `Model(()-> eval(solver).Optimizer(solver_args))`